but first, think about these questions to see if it even makes sense for you to consider life insurance.

 Do you find yourself lying awake at night worrying about what could happen if tragedy strikes?

-These are tough questions to think about, but finding the answers are critical to picking the right life insurance policy.
 We understand that figuring out the right amount of life insurance to carry (or if you should have life insurance at all) can be a tricky question to answer, and we’re here to help!
 In the following post, we will help you make sense of your situation by clearing up some misconceptions about life insurance, the three types of plans available and their benefits, and finally a five-step process you can use to calculate the size of the policy you need.

 Let's start with some definitions of key terms and a basic description of life insurance to make sure that we’re on the same page.

 Premium: the payment agreed to be paid by the policy owner in return for coverage from an insurance provider.
 The premium charged reflects the risk of the policy owner to the insurance provider.